electric-sql/phoenix_sync/README.md

 ## Write-path sync

-The [`Phoenix.Sync.Writer`](https://hexdocs.pm/phoenix_sync/Phoenix.Sync.Writer.html) module allows you to ingest batches of writes from the client.
+The `Phoenix.Sync.Writer` module allows you to ingest batches of writes from the client.

 The idea is that the front-end can batch up [local optimistic writes](https://electric-sql.com/docs/guides/writes).
 For example using a library like [@TanStack/optimistic](https://github.com/TanStack/optimistic) or by [monitoring changes to a local embedded database](https://electric-sql.com/docs/guides/writes#through-the-db).

 These changes can be POSTed to a `Phoenix.Controller`, which then constructs a `Phoenix.Sync.Writer` instance.
 The writer instance authorizes and validates the writes before applying them to the database.
 Under the hood this uses `Ecto.Multi`, to ensure that transactions (batches of writes) are applied atomically.

 For example, the controller below handles local writes made to a project management app.
-It constructs a writer instance and pipes it through a series of [`Writer.allow/3`](https://hexdocs.pm/phoenix_sync/Phoenix.Sync.Writer.html#allow/3) calls.
+It constructs a writer instance and pipes it through a series of `Phoenix.Sync.Writer.allow/3` calls.
 These register functions against `Ecto.Schema`s (in this case `Projects.Project` and `Projects.Issue`):

 ```elixir
 defmodule MutationController do